There are a number of saddening stories out this week on a topic close to my heart: Depression.

 Depression that cycles with anxiety, phobias, or OCD (obsessive-compulsive disorder) symptoms requires yet another form of treatment – and is often helped with anti-anxiety medications and short-term cognitive behavioral therapy.
-Low-grade chronic depression that last for two years or more is called dysthymic depression, and in some individuals, low light conditions can trigger seasonal affective depression.
-Additionally, women can suffer from hormone-related depressions, either as a part of their monthly cycles (Premenstrual Dysphoric Disorder), or after the birth of their children (Postpartum Depression).
-These hormone-related depressions should be taken very seriously – they can throw the entire body out of whack and train the brain to lean toward depression.
-Psychotic depression can look something like schizophrenia, with hallucinations or hearing voices; and atypical depression (which is currently being linked to either dysthymia or a mild form of bipolar depression called cyclothymia) involves heightened sensitivity, moodiness, weight or appetite gain, and oversleeping.
+Low-grade chronic depression that lasts for two years or more is called dysthymic depression, and in some individuals, low light conditions can trigger seasonal affective depression.
+Additionally, women can experience hormone-related depressions, either as a part of their monthly cycles (Premenstrual Dysphoric Disorder), or after the birth of their children (Postpartum Depression).
+Psychotic depression can look something like schizophrenia, with hallucinations or hearing voices; and atypical depression (which is currently being linked to either dysthymia or a mild form of bipolar depression called cyclothymia) involves heightened sensitivity, social phobia, weight or appetite gain, and oversleeping.

 Remember, too, from the chapters on anger, that cycling rages often mask an underlying depressive condition (especially in men).
 If you flare up with rage and righteous indignation a great deal of the time, please check in with your doctor, or find an online depression questionnaire and take an honest self-assessment.
 Again, depression is nothing to fool around with.

-The depression practice in this chapter works very well for situational depression, but it shouldn’t be the only practice you use if you‘re experiencing the more serious forms of depression.The serious forms of depression are true illnesses, and you should treat them as illnesses and not as character defects.
+The depression practice in this chapter works very well for situational depression, but it shouldn’t be the only practice you use if you‘re experiencing the more serious forms of depression.The serious forms of depression can be disabling, and you should treat them as disabilities and not as character defects.
 Love yourself, take care of yourself, and don’t tough it out.
 Help is available.